howellsryan/career-catalogue/Vector_Space.md

 (AI Generated)

-# 🚀 From Galaxy Maps to Vector Search: Understanding Similarity in Azure AI Search
+# 🚀  Vector Spaces in Azure AI Search

 Imagine a galaxy where each star is a thought, a rule, or a query—floating in a high-dimensional space.
 Welcome to the world of vector search, where understanding meaning isn't about matching keywords but measuring _semantic closeness_.